 Donate

-Financial contributions will support the completion of a full set of 16 lanterns at a high level of production quality; documentation including signage linking to webpages featuring subtitled video interviews with each designer speaking in her native language; and an all-ages scavenger hunt with prizes supporting local businesses.
+Financial contributions will support the completion of a full set of 16 lanterns at a high level of production quality; and documentation including signage linking to webpages featuring trilingual, subtitled video interviews with each designer speaking in her native language.

 Sponsor or volunteer

-Contribute your talents in photo/video documentation, marketing/publicity, picture framing, translation/proofreading of Chinese or Spanish, or fundraising to our artist-led, community-rooted project.
+Contribute your talents in photo/video documentation, translation/proofreading of Chinese or Spanish, or fundraising to our artist-led, community-rooted project.

 Host us